Ready for some awesome hacks that’ll teach you how to finally get the raise you deserve and finally increase your salary? All of this, risk-free!

-Doing your job and working a lot of hours aren’t enough to guarantee you a raise.
+Doing your job and working a lot of hours isn’t enough to guarantee you a raise.

 Most people do that!

-But if you sit in your little corner, without sharing your wins, your boss will never know your real value.
 Don’t wait for your annual review to share your accomplishments.
-Gently remind your boss of what you have done during the year, and how that action has helped the company.
+If you sit in your little corner without sharing your wins, your boss will never know your real value.
+Gently remind your boss of what you have done during the year and how that action has helped the company.

-By the time you are going to ask for a raise your boss will have a much more positive view of your value and will be prepared to give you a raise, and possibly even a promotion!
+By the time you ask for a raise, your boss will have a much more positive view of your value and will be prepared to give you a raise and possibly even a promotion!

 One of the most important things to know if you want to get a raise is to find out how much to ask for a raise.

-The first port of call for this is normally doing industry research to find out what people in similar positions are paid.
+The first port of call for this is normally doing industry research to determine what people in similar positions are paid.
 You can use free tools for this, like GlassDoor salary estimate tool.

 But you have to remember that these tools don’t take into consideration:

-There is no point at looking at how much someone gets paid in LA if you work in Toronto!
+There is no point in looking at how much someone gets paid in LA if you work in Toronto!